 Compensation would be based on the difference between what you paid and what the vehicle would have been worth if the seller’s statements had been true.

-Read False and misleading advertising or trading to find out more.
+Read Misleading prices or advertising to find out more.

 Generally speaking, if there is money owing on a vehicle you purchase then you risk losing it – whether or not the security interest is disclosed.

 A security interest is the right a finance company has to repossess a borrower’s belongings, eg their car, if the borrower does not pay back their loan.

 If a finance company says they have a security interest on the car you just bought:

 - They can't enter your property and take the car without your permission.
 Because you did not sign a contract with the finance company, they do not have the right to repossess the vehicle from you on-the-spot.

 - You do not have to hand over the car immediately.
 Tell them you need time to get advice.

 - Ask them to provide the paperwork to prove they have a right to the car.

 You can then find out if there is a valid security interest registered on the vehicle by using the PPSR mobile-friendly search.

 PPSR mobile-friendly search(external link) – Personal Property Securities Register